Windham County DUI/OUI Defense Attorney

 - Explore your legal options: Attorney Paun will explain your legal defense options from the potential to get a diversionary program granted to avoid a conviction to going to trial, and everything in between.
 He will explore whether you might qualify for the pretrial Alcohol Education Program (AEP).
 The AEP is a diversionary program that if granted by a judge and successfully completed by you results in the dismissal of the impaired driving charges.

 - Review the evidence with you: If you retain The Law Office of Jerome Paun to represent you, we will secure copies of the evidence against you from the state, referred to as disclosure material.
 That includes a copy of the police report of your arrest and a copy of the A-44 form, a form completed by the police in all OUI arrests in Connecticut.
 Other evidence we may need to get from the state includes dash-cam, body-cam, and booking room video recordings.

 - Advise you on your best course of action: Once we have gotten all the evidence the state has, we will study it and review it with you so you will be able to make informed decisions about your legal defense options.
 Where possible, we will challenge questionable evidence from being used against you.
 We may even be able to get the charges against you dismissed if the evidence the police have was gotten illegally.

-Whether you are a program eligible first-time OUI offender or you are facing a potential second, third or subsequent OUI conviction, we will provide you with effective OUI defense representation to minimize negative consequences for you.
+Whether you are a program eligible first-time OUI offender or facing a potential second, third, or subsequent OUI conviction, we will provide you with effective OUI defense representation to minimize negative consequences.